 The entire ste is on the Unesco Worldheritagelist.

-Jaipur has a lot more to offer obviously, but you need 2 or 3 days just to visit these 10.
+Jaipur has a lot more to offer obviously, but you need 2 or 3 days to visit the best things to do in Jaipur.

 Have you discovered something special to see in Jaipur?
 Share them in the comments below.